 The counseling needs to be completed near the beginning of the application/qualifying process.
 Lenders are not allowed to proceed to far into the process without proof the counseling is complete.

 HUD prefers that the counseling be done in person, but most people choose to be counseled over the phone.

-Why HECM Counseling is Required
+Why HECM counseling is required

 Counseling is also important to make sure that applicants are at least reasonably competent to manage their own financial affairs and aren’t being taken advantage of by unscrupulous relatives or lenders.

-Many counseling agencies are nonprofits that receive government funding, so it’s possible you may not be charged for the counseling session.
-If you are, it’s usually no more than $125.
+Many counseling agencies are nonprofits that receive government funding, so it’s possible you may not be charged at all.
+However, if you are charged, it’s usually in the range of $125 to $175.

 If an applicant lacks legal competency, the counseling session may be attended by an individual holding a power of attorney or a court-appointed conservatorship or guardianship.
 Expect both the counselor and lender to request the power of attorney, conservatorship, or guardianship documentation.

 How to find licensed counselors

 If you’d like to find a licensed counselor in your area, you can search at the following links:

 Your lender can also provide a list of agencies, but they cannot recommend or require you to work with a particular counselor or counseling agency.